TechsCode-Team/UltraCustomizerWiki/addons/locale.md

 ## Locale
 **By: EazyFTW**<br>
-The Locale addon gives you the ability to retrieve a player in-game locale
+The Locale addon gives you the ability to retrieve a player in-game locale.
 <br>